seung-lab/NeuroglancerJsonServer/README.md

 # NeuroglancerJsonServer
-REST API to server and store Neuroglancer
+REST API to serve and store Neuroglancer jsons